w314/notes/javaNotes/javaBasics.md

   - by default, everything in the `java.lang` package is imported.
   - classes can be referenced anywhere in a program by their "fully qualified class name" - which is the package declaration followed by the class, in order to uniquely identify the class
   - using imports
-- declare package: the first (non-commented) line in a .java file declares the package in which the class will reside.
+- to declare package: the first (non-commented) line in a .java file declares the package in which the class will reside.

 ```java